zzzprojects/Eval-SQL.NET/README.md

 **[Learn more](http://eval-sql.net/documentations/#more)**

 ## EXEC SQLNET_EvalResultSet
-**Execute a stored procedure to evaluate the code or expression and return a Result Set.**
+**Execute a stored procedure to evaluate the code or expression and return a result set.**

 > _You can output the result to the client or insert it in a table like a normal procedure with a SELECT statement._